joanninmn1/W-S_git_pong_2014/README.md

 =========
 Rules
 -----------
-1. you can add rules here
+1. you can add / do anything you would like as long as it does not break these rules.
 2. you cannot delete anything
 3. ...